Skip to main content

 Ramipril and breastfeeding

-It's not yet known how much ramipril passes into breast milk, but it's likely to be a small amount.
-It is unlikely to cause side effects in your baby.
-However, there is a very small risk that it could also lower your baby's blood pressure.
-Your doctor might recommend a different medicine for you to take while breastfeeding.
+It's not yet known how much ramipril passes into breast milk, but it's likely to be a low amount.
+It's unlikely to cause side effects in your baby.
+However, there's a very small risk that it could lower your baby's blood pressure.
+Your doctor might recommend a different medicine for you to take.

 Ramipril and fertility